Kostia7177/proto-transformer/README.md

 ###Installation

-Proto-Transformer is a header library, so,
+ProtoTransformer is a header library, so,

 ```shell
   export DESTDIR=/to/where/do/you/want/to/install/